-Each semester the Graduate School offers 10-12 professional development sessions with content specifically currated for graduate students.
-The sessions are free and open to graduate students in any discipline.
+The Graduate School offers sessions with content specifically developed for you.
+The sessions are free and open to graduate students and postdoctoral scholars in any discipline.

 CSU Writes offers postdoctoral fellows, faculty, and graduate students multiple ways to participate in an academic writing community on campus: workshops, writing groups, intensive writing retreats, guest speaker presentations, show up & write sessions, peer manuscript & proposal editing, and more.